All Episodes

 It's just a political issue.

-It is a political issue that is uh shrouded in science.
+It is a political issue that is shrouded in science.

-Uh it is pushed forward uh with the best of intentions to save the earth and to save all living things, except humans, because the earth really will not be safe, and it will not be saved until a mass of humanity is destroyed by a virus that doesn't kill anything else.
+It is pushed forward with the best of intentions to save the earth and to save all living things except humans because the earth really will not be safe and it will not be saved until the mass of humanity is destroyed by a virus that doesn't kill anything else.

 Thanks for the call, Chris.